 This is the first course in digital electronics.
 The purpose of this course is to provide a comprehensive study of the fundamentals of digital electronics.
 Topics presented include numbering systems, codes, logic functions, gate symbols, truth tables, identities, rules and laws, and the simplification of expressions using Boolean Algebra and Karnaugh Mapping.
-Analysis, design, and troubleshooting of logic functions and combination circuits will be the key elements explored within our simulation and hardwire labs.
+Analysis, design and troubleshooting of logic functions and combination circuits are the key elements explored.
+Quarter Credit Hours 4.5

-ENGN1020 DC/AC CIRCUIT THEORY AND LAB
+ENGN1010 INTRODUCTION TO CIRCUIT THEORY AND LAB

 The primary focus of this course is upon the current, voltage and resistance dynamics within series, parallel and series/parallel circuits.
-Emphasis is upon the understanding and application of Ohm's Law and Kirchoff's Voltage & Current Laws.
-The principles and applications of alternating current (AC) circuit fundamentals are addressed with RL, RC and RLC circuits with sinusoidal inputs.
-Prerequisite: MATH1010.
-(PT) Ouarter Credit Hours 9.0
+Emphasis is upon the understanding and application of Ohm's law and Kirchoff's Voltage and Current Laws.
+The principles and applications of alternating current (AC) circuit f undamentals are addressed with RL, RC and RLC circuits with sinusoidal inputs.
+Prerequisite: MATH1010 concurrently or placement.
+Quarter Credit Hours 6.0